pereirajose3/Hospital-Bed-Availability-and-Occupancy-in-NHS/README.md

 # Hospital Bed Availability and Occupancy in NHS

-Analyzing trends in hospital bed availability and occupancy across NHS hospitals in NHS Kent and Medway Integrated Care Board (ICB)
+Analyzing trends in hospital bed availability and occupancy across NHS hospitals in NHS Norfolk and Waveney Integrated Care Board (ICB)
 .

 ## Project Overview

-This project examines NHS hospital bed utilization to monitor capacity, assess seasonal and regional variations, and provide insights into potential strain on hospital services.
+This project examines NHS hospital bed utilization to monitor capacity, assess seasonal and regional variations, and provide insights into potential strain on Trust services.
 The analysis includes:

 - Bed availability vs. occupancy trends over time
 - ICB and trust-level comparisons